JamesTheBard/jtb-totp/README.md

   remove      Remove key from keystore

 Flags:
   -h, --help      help for jtb-totp
+  -v, --version   display the version and exit

 Use "jtb-totp [command] --help" for more information about a command.
 ```